 The wellsite automation stack typically includes:

 Not every well has every piece.
 A 3 bpd stripper well might have a timer-based POC and a tank level shut-in and nothing else.
-A multi-well horizontal pad in the Permian might have full instrumentation at every well, a dedicated PLC, and telemetry back to a SCADA server.
+A multi-well horizontal pad (Texas, Oklahoma, North Dakota, Pennsylvania, anywhere the rock pays for it) might have full instrumentation at every well, a dedicated PLC, and telemetry back to a SCADA server.

 What Each Layer Actually Costs